 review: using a Fuji X100 for wedding photography

-Being impressed so far with the image quality from the Fuji X100 (B&H), based on my initial impression of the camera, I was tempted to put the camera to a real test.
+Being impressed so far with the image quality from the Fuji X100 (vendor), based on my initial impression of the camera, I was tempted to put the camera to a real test.
 A test where we remove the luxury of using the camera just as a walk-about fun camera.
 Instead, I wanted to shoot an event where there are real expectations from the images.
 With that idea in mind, I asked around if any of my wedding photographer friends would consider using me as a freebie 2nd shooter, where I would use only the Fuji X100 as my camera.

 It was surreal walking up to the wedding reception venue on Saturday with only this tiny camera in my hand.
 I normally shoot weddings with two Nikon D3 bodies (each with a zoom lens and a flash) slung over my shoulders.
 I usually look like the Photo Terminator as I determinately stagger forward with all that gear.
 But not this day.
 Just the Fuji X100 in hand.

-I had the opportunity earlier this week to buy the brand-new Fuji EF-42 flashgun (Amazon), but I decided against it.
+I had the opportunity earlier this week to buy the brand-new Fuji EF-42 flashgun (vendor), but I decided against it.
 My intention with this camera is that I have a light-weight high-quality machine to take photos wherever I find myself.
 Adding a flashgun to this would make it that little bit less portable, and then I might as well go all the way and take a Nikon D3 as my carry-around camera … which I’ve been doing until now.